mdozmorov/MDgenomerunner/README.md

 # Misc functions

+`gene_filter` - filters expression matrix by two genefilter criteria

 `gene_enrichment` - gene set enrichment analysis on a list of gene names or EntrezIDs.
-Currently, Homo Sapiens only.
+Currently, Homo Sapiens and Mus Musculus only.

 `unembed` - extracts multiple values embedded in rows.
 E.g. one row with ABC11 /// BCD22 variable will be split into two separate entries, creating two ABC11 and BCD22 rows with other values equal to the original row.